Orthodontic Spacing of teeth for implants

 When a tooth is lost or missing, a dental implant is an excellent way to fill the space.
 An implant has the same basic shape as a normal front tooth root.
 Sometimes, if the proximal teeth are too close together, there is not enough room for the implant to fit in between.
 If orthodontics to rearrange the teeth is not an option, then a dental bridge may be the best option.
 This patient did not have room for implants and bridges had been created long ago to replace her missing lateral incisors.
 It was time to get a nicer more attractive smile and this patient did not want orthodontics the second time around either.

 The new replacement all porcelain bridges for the upper front teeth gave the patient a believably natural smile.
 Only her dentist and hygienist woud know she was missing front teeth!
 Zirconium was used to make these bridges strong.

-When Roots Are Too Close Together: Dental Bridges vs Dental Implants
+When Roots Are Too Close Together to Use a Dental Implant

 Dental bridges are corrective and restorative dental procedures that address missing teeth.
 Known as top choice among patients as well as dentists, dental bridges are known for their durability, and undetectability.
 Dr. James Fondriest provides comprehensive dental bridgework for patients, ensuring that the end result is that of an aesthetically pleasing smile.